lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ### Example POST

-This example shows how to retrieve a nonce and including the length and type:
+This example shows how to retrieve a nonce while including the length and
+type:

 ~~~
 POST /.well-known/est/nonce HTTP/1.1
 Content-Type: application/est-attestation-freshness+json
-[
 {
-    "len": 44,
+  "len": 32,
   "type": "1.2.3.4.5"
 }
-]
 ~~~

 ## Server Response

-If successful, the EST server MUST respond with an HTTP 200 status code and a content-type of "application/est-attestation-freshness+json", containing an array of JSON objects {{RFC8259}} with the "nonce" member.
+If successful, the EST server MUST respond with an HTTP 200 status code and a content-type of "application/est-attestation-freshness+json", containing an JSON object {{RFC8259}} with the "nonce" member.
 The "expiry" member is optional and indicates the absolute expiry time of the nonce encoded as an RFC 3339 timestamp string.
 The optional "type" member MAY be copied from the request to aid correlation.
 The "nonce" member MUST be a JSON string between 8